graphops/launchpad-charts/charts/nwaku/README.md

 - Strong security defaults (non-root execution, ready-only root filesystem, drops all capabilities)
 - Readiness checks to ensure traffic only hits `Pod`s that are healthy and ready to serve requests
 - Support for `ServiceMonitor`s to configure Prometheus to scrape metrics ([prometheus-operator](https://github.com/prometheus-operator/prometheus-operator))
-- Support for configuring Grafana dashboards for celo ([grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana))
+- Support for configuring Grafana dashboards for nwaku ([grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana))
 - Support for exposing a NodePort to enable inbound P2P dials for better peering

 ## Quickstart